 There are many ways to promote your site, from social media to email marketing tools.
 However, preparing your site for search engines is something you can - and should - do in the early stages of creating your personal website.

 There are a number of search engine optimization (SEO) tips that can help improve your ranking on search engines.
-For example, you should find the right keywords for your website and focus on them throughout your written content, plus pick a domain name that shows Google what your site is about.
+For example, you should find the right keywords for your website and focus on them throughout your written content, plus pick a domain name (and later your subdomains) that shows Google what your site is about.